Tinea Infections (Ringworm)

 - itching of the affected area

-Ringworm is usually diagnosed based on a medical history and physical examination.
+Ringworm is usually diagnosed based on a medical history and physical examination of your child.
 The lesions of ringworm are unique, and usually allow for a diagnosis simply on physical examination.
-In addition, your physician may order a culture or skin scraping of the lesion to confirm the diagnosis.
+In addition, your child's physician may order a culture or skin scraping of the lesion to confirm the diagnosis.

 - extent of the condition

 - location of the ringworm

 - your child's tolerance for specific medications, procedures, or therapies

 - expectations for the course of the condition